BzhangURU/Paper_2022_Co-training/README.md

 Read prostate cancer dataset for training, validation and test.

-Currently the training set is from University of Utah and only available through material transfer agreement, please contact us(bodong.zhang@utah.edu) for details.
+Currently the training set is from University of Utah and only available through material transfer agreement, please contact us(bodong.zhang [at] utah [dot] edu) for details.

 The validation and test sets are publicly available, you can set program_mode='only_test' for testing.